ucsb-cs8/w20/_lab/lab01.md

    assert cToF(100.0)==pytest.approx(212.0)
 ```

-These are automated tests that use a module known as `pytest`.
-When defining tests using the `pytest` module, we typically define functions that:
+These are automated tests that use a module(library) known as `pytest`.
+When defining tests using the `pytest` library, we typically define functions that:

 * have names that start with `test_`.
 * end with exactly one `assert` statement&mdash;that is, the keyword `assert` followed by a boolean expresssion.

-If the expresssion after `assert` is true, the test passes, otherwise it fails.
+If the expresssion after `assert` is true, the test passes, otherwise it fails, and gives us an error message which explains what went wrong.

 We are using `pytest.approx()` here because any time you are testing with floating point numbers, we have to be aware that there may be some inaccuracy, as we discussed earlier.
+Using `pytest.approx()` is a cleaner way of subtracting the expected value from the actual value, taking the absolute value, and checking if it is les than some tolerance which we touched on in Step 1.
+Using `pytest.approx()` allows for a tolerance of 1.0e-04.

 (Recall our discussion of what happens when you multiply `math.sqrt(2.0)` by itself.
 Here, it's probably overkill since we aren't using any irrational numbers, but it is still safer to always use some way of approximating equality when dealing with floating point.)